Essential Nutrients to Support Thyroid function

 The Bottom Line

+This blog makes you understand what causes hypothyroidism.
 Hypothyroidism is a condition in which the thyroid gland does not produce enough thyroid hormones.
-Common symptoms of hypothyroidism(symptoms of hypothyroidism in children/symptoms of hypothyroidism in infants) include fatigue, weight gain, cold intolerance, and dry skin.
+Common symptoms of hypothyroidism in male and females include fatigue, weight gain, cold intolerance, and dry skin.
+The symptoms of hypothyroidism in children may include slowed growth, delayed development, constipation and the like.
 The condition can affect individuals of any age or gender, but women, older individuals, and those with a family history of thyroid problems or autoimmune disorders are at a higher risk.
 Other risk factors include iodine deficiency, previous thyroid surgery or radiation treatment, certain medications, and pregnancy.
-If you suspect that you may have hypothyroidism or are at risk, it is important to speak with a healthcare provider for a proper diagnosis and treatment plan.
+If you suspect any of these hypothyroid symptoms, it is important to speak with a healthcare provider for a proper diagnosis and treatment plan.

 FAQs